 Community Engagement Professional – Director, University of Pittsburgh Community Engagement Center in Homewood

-Due to her level of effectiveness and impact she has been acknowledged in numerous ways.
-Ms. Ellerbee is a 2020 Chuck Cooper Foundation Scholar.
-She was named by Pittsburgh Magazine and PUMP as one of their 40 Under 40 in 2018.
-She was honored with the 2013 New Pittsburgh Courier’s FAB 40 Award, as well as, bestowed the Mayor of Pittsburgh’s Citizen Service Award in which May 18, 2012 was named “Daren Ellerbee Day” in the City of Pittsburgh.
-She currently calls Allegheny City home.
+Acknowledgements for Ellerbee include being named by Pittsburgh Magazine and PUMP as one of their 40 Under 40 in 2018.
+She is a 2013 recipient of the New Pittsburgh Courier’s FAB 40 Award, as well as a recipient of the Mayor of Pittsburgh’s Citizen Service Award in which May 18, 2012, was named “Daren Ellerbee Day” in the City of Pittsburgh.

 Daren A. Ellerbee:Director